 The Affordable Care Act can itself be understood as a collection of programs, each of which has its own term in the sums that form the three work incentive indices.
-Those programs are: employer shared responsibility penalties, individual mandate relief, health insurance subsidies for persons who are not offered affordable employer-sponsored insurance (hereafter, ESI) even when employed, and health insurance subsidies for persons who are offered affordable ESI when and only when they are employed.
+Those programs are: employer shared responsibility penalties, individual mandate relief, health insurance subsidies for persons who are not offered affordable employersponsored insurance (hereafter, ESI) even when employed, reconciliation of the advance premium tax credits, health insurance subsidies for persons who are offered affordable ESI when (and only when) they are employed, health insurance subsidies that stop at the poverty line, and Medicaid expansions for the poor.